dojo/typings/README.md

 ### String Literals

-The current typings are build around TypeScript 1.7.
+The current typings are built around TypeScript 1.7.
 TypeScript 1.8 introduced string literal types and there are improvements that can be made to the typings, several of them noted as comments in the existing typings.

-*Note* while the repository currently uses TypeScript 1.8 as its development dependency we haven't started using the string literals yet, as TypeScript 1.8 isn't yet GA.
+*Note*: while the repository currently uses TypeScript 1.8 as its development dependency we haven't started using the string literals yet.

 ### AMD Plugin Globbing